ShawnDriscoll/TravCalc/README.rst

 **TravCalc 3.0.6b**
 ===================

 **TravCalc 3.0.6b** is a Windows program for calculating die rolls for Mongoose Traveller 2nd Edition.
-Check the ReadMe in DOCS for instructions on installing and running this program.

 Notes
 -----